igorkry/tnt4j-streams/README.md

 #### Redirecting TNT4J streams

-This sample shows how to redirect `tnt4j-stream-jmx` (may be from multiple running instances) produced trackables to [JKool Cloud](https://www.jkoolcloud.com/) over single `TNT4J-Streams` stream instance.
+This sample shows how to redirect `tnt4j-stream-jmx` (may be from multiple running instances) produced trackables to [JKoolCloud](https://www.jkoolcloud.com/) over single `TNT4J-Streams` stream instance.

 Sample files can be found in `samples/stream-jmx` directory.